daleonpz/baremetallics/_posts/programming/2020-04-18-tdd-library-dependency.md

 }
 ```

-`test_GetData` calls `FakeReadBus` function. **You will see in the next section the reason behind** `ReadBus = FakeReadBus`.
+**You will see in the next section the reason behind** `ReadBus = FakeReadBus`.
+But for now.
+It makes `test_GetData` call `FakeReadBus` function.

 If you want to emulate more data outputs.
 You just need to add more **fake functions**.
 And call them in your tests following this syntax `ReadBus = <FAKE-FUNCTION>`.

 ## Coding our application
-Since we need to code a bulletproof code.
+Since we want a bulletproof code.
 We need to minimize third-party libraries dependency.

 Let's start with the header  `BusDriver.h`.